wzinke/GridMap/README.md

 Create an image for an electrode grid, and use a bubble plot to display the number of penetrations in each grid hole.

-The R-scripts require an installation of the R package (http://www.r-project.org/).
+The R-scripts require an installation of the [R package](http://www.r-project.org/).
 Dowload the files and source both functions from the command window of R.

-In addation to the R-functions, BASH scripts are provided as simple wrapper to call the tools from the command line.
-Images are written in eps format to allow an easy editing with image processing software such as Inkscape (http://www.inkscape.org/).
+In addition to the R-functions, BASH scripts are provided as simple wrapper to call the tools from the command line.
+Images are written in eps format to allow an easy editing with image processing software such as [Inkscape](http://www.inkscape.org/).

 To create a bare grid layout from the command line, use for example: